jona-thanho/cse15l-lab-reports/week5.md

 written_2/travel_guides/berlitz2/PuertoRico-WhatToDo.txt:0
 written_2/travel_guides/berlitz2/PuertoRico-WhereToGo.txt:0
 ```
 #### Without `i`, only string `spanish` with no other case variation is found in the same files (found `0`, `0`, and `0` times).
 This means that in the specified files, all instances of the word `spanish` contained some capitalization.
-From this, we see that `i` is useful for searching operations when only the word is needed, regardless of capitlization.
+From this, we see that `i` is useful for searching operations when only the word is needed, regardless of capitalization.

 ###### *Source: [GeeksforGeeks](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)*